-- (1) In mining operations where more than one charge is to be exploded, the cartridge method shall be used, with a master fuse to ignite the fuses in the cartridge; or some other method, approved by the Minister, which reduces to a minimum the number of fuses to be lit by hand at any one time. - (2) In shaft sinking, winzing and rising, not more than three fuses shall be lit at the same time. - (3) In driving, crosscutting, and work carried out in all other development places, not more than four fuses shall be lit at any - (4) In stoping, no charge shall be fired without the use of a cartridge and master fuse. - (5) No master fuse shall be less than six feet in length, and no ordinary fuse shall be less than three feet in length. - (6) The provisions of subregulations (1) to (4) of this regulation shall not apply when popping rocks or cutting hitches provided that not more than four fuses are lit. - (7) The provisions of this regulation shall not apply where electric blasting is employed. - (1) Electricity from lighting or power cables may only be Reg.
-57 amended by G.G.
-11/6/54, used for firing shots provided that - (a) the voltage used shall not exceed 250 volts; - (b) separate shot-firing cables shall be used, suitable for the conditions under which blasting is carried out and adequately protected from coming into contact with lighting and power cables; - (c) shot firing cables shall be isolated from the source of power by means of a double throw switch by means of which the cables, when disconnected from the source of power, shall be short-circuited and earthed; - (d) the isolating switch shall be housed in a box with a locked door, and the key shall not under any conditions, pass, from the personal custody of the shot-firer on duty - shot-firing leads shall be connected to the firing cables through two pin plugs fitted to appropriate bases connected to the firing cables; - (f) the shot-firing cables shall not be connected to the source of power until the men have been removed to a safe place.
+- 56. (1) In mining operations where more than one charge is to be exploded, the cartridge method shall be used, with a master fuse to ignite the fuses in the cartridge; or some other method, approved by the Minister, which reduces to a minimum the number of fuses to be lit by hand at any one time. - (2) In shaft sinking, winzing and rising, not more than three fuses shall be lit at the same time. - (3) In driving, crosscutting, and work carried out in all other development places, not more than four fuses shall be lit at any - (4) In stoping, no charge shall be fired without the use of a cartridge and master fuse. - (5) No master fuse shall be less than six feet in length, and no ordinary fuse shall be less than three feet in length. - (6) The provisions of subregulations (1) to (4) of this regulation shall not apply when popping rocks or cutting hitches provided that not more than four fuses are lit. - (7) The provisions of this regulation shall not apply where electric blasting is employed. - 57.
+(1) Electricity from lighting or power cables may only be Reg.
+57 amended by G.G. (a) the voltage used shall not exceed 250 volts: used for firing shots provided that- - (a) the voltage used shall not exceed 250 volts; - (b) separate shot-firing cables shall be used, suitable for the conditions under which blasting is carried out and adequately protected from coming into contact with lighting and power cables; - (c) shot firing cables shall be isolated from the source of power by means of a double throw switch by means of which the cables, when disconnected from the source of power, shall be short-circuited and earthed; - (d) the isolating switch shall be housed in a box with a locked door, and the key shall not under any conditions, pass, from the personal custody of the shot-firer on duty: - (e) shot-firing leads shall be connected to the firing cables through two pin plugs fitted to appropriate bases connected to the firing cables; - (f) the shot-firing cables shall not be connected to the source of power until the men have been removed to a safe place. - (2) When an exploder is used, the exploder, fuses and wires shall be suitable for the conditions under which the blasting is carried out.